tjcrone/pycamhd/README.rst

 This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system stored in the raw data archive.
-It can be used to obtain information about these files or obtain individual frames without downloading entire video files.
+It can be used to obtain information about these remote files or retrieve individual frames without downloading entire video files.
 The code here is currently under heavy development, so the module is changing fast and often.
-I am considering moving the code to a class-paradigm, so a lot may change in the coming months, so please take that into consideration when developing code based on this module.
+We are considering moving the code to a class-paradigm, so a lot may change in the coming months, so please take that into consideration when developing code based on this module.

-I am actively recruiting anyone interested in the CamHD data to participate in the development of this code.
+We are actively recruiting anyone interested in the CamHD data to participate in the development of this code.
 Join up and contribute if you have time.
 Pull requests greatly appreciated!